Iowa Health Care Quality Partners

 anorman@ahca.org | 804-445-5164 (cell)

-Akena has several years of experience working on the health payer side managing networks, contracting, credentialing, conducting audits, and writing policies and procedures for SNF-led Institutional Special Needs Plans and Dual Special Needs Plans.
-Akena has also worked for Medicaid managed care plan, understanding the operations of health plans from the inside out.
+Akena has several years of experience working on the health payer side – managing networks, contracting, credentialing, conducting audits and writing policies and procedures for skilled nursing facility-led Institutional Special Needs Plans and Dual Special Needs Plans.
+Akena has also worked for a Medicaid managed care plan and understands the operations of health plans from the inside out.
 She has experience with both Medicare Advantage and Medicaid plans on the payer side, as well as working directly with providers in building Medicare Advantage networks.